ncarlier/nunux-keeper/README.md

 ## Under the hood

 The backend is using Node.js.
 All documents are stored in a MongoDB and are indexed with ElasticSearch using the MongoDB river.
-Redis is optionnal, but can be used to provide a message queuing system to download medias in background.
+Redis is optional, but can be used to provide a message queuing system to download medias in background.

 The frontend is using AngularJS and for the visual is using LESS with Twitter Bootstrap 3.

 ## Installation (the -not so- hard way)

-This installation procedure is from skratch.
+This installation procedure is from scratch.
 You can find below an easiest installation procedure thanks to Docker!

 ### Prerequisites